Wondering what to take to mexico?

 Travel Gadgets & Electronics

-Keep in mind that in some countries, you can get away with just using WiFi.
-For now, Mexico simply isn’t there yet, and you will want a SIM card.
+While in some countries, you can get away with just using WiFi — for now, Mexico simply isn’t there, and you’ll want a TELCEL SIM card.

 How to change a SIM Card

-4. VPN: A VPN, or Virtual Private Network, is fast becoming a travel essential.
+A Virtual Private Network (VPN) is fast becoming a travel essential.
 VPNs basically allow you to create a secure connection over a shared connection.
 When you’re using free coffee shop WiFi, for example, you’re digitally connected to all the other people in that cafe on that same network.

 Being on the same open network means others have relatively easy access to your information.
 In a worse case scenario, they can steal your login and credit card info, and other private things on the device you connect from, whether that’s your phone, laptop or tablet.